github/training-kit/foundations/index.md

 ## Surveying the GitHub platform

-Discovery the flexibility of preserving version controlled files and the simplicity of **collaboration** workflows all in one ecosystem.
+Discover the flexibility of preserving version controlled files and the simplicity of collaboration workflows all in one ecosystem.

 ---